Our biggest success to date!

 Are you interested in new employee uniforms for your business or team?
 Contact Manufactory Apparel and we’ll design a plan specific to your company’s needs

 Robert Delaney is the creative director and co-owner of Manufactory Apparel.
 His career in fashion and graphic design has spanned more than 15 years, working for industry-leading apparel companies in sports, street and luxury fashion.
-No stranger to the sky, Rob has worked as a Camera flyer, LO and coach, and has represented Australia as a competitive skydiver 2016
+No stranger to the sky, Rob has worked as a Camera flyer, LO and coach, and has represented Australia as a competitive skydiver in 2016